gtb104/SoF_Showcase/README.md

 In addition to updating the data files, you may need to add new images for participating schools or sponsors.

 - `static/images/schools/` - School logos.
-Use the school's ID as the filename (e.g., `freedom.png`)
+Use the school's ID as the filename (e.g., `freedom.webp`)
 - `static/images/sponsors/` - Sponsor logos.
-Use the sponsor's ID as the filename (e.g., `sponsor-name.png`)
+Use the sponsor's ID as the filename (e.g., `sponsor-name.webp`)
+- Notice the images are in the `webp` format.
+If you take a jpg or png screenshot of a new school logo, use an [online](https://cloudconvert.com/webp-converter) or [commandline](https://developers.google.com/speed/webp/docs/using) converter.

 To update the data files in future years: